MissionMarsFourthHorizon/operation-remote-resupply/Module 5 (Draft)/Operation Remote Resupply, Part 5.md

 Xamarin Workbooks like this one are great for creating interactive documents to teach concepts and let users try out code that implements those concepts.
 As yet, however, you haven't used the Workbooks app that appeared in the Android emulator when you launched Xamarin Workbooks.
 Let's modify the app to allow users to convert earth time to Martian time.

 <a name="Exercise3"></a>
-## Exercise 3: Inspect code using the Xamarin UI Inspector ##
+## Exercise 3: Build a UI for the workbook and use the Xamarin UI Inspector ##

-Xamarin Workbooks are not only interactive in the editor, but can also communicate with external processes, like a console window, WPF app, and iOS and Android emulator.
-Since an emulator gets started when a Xamarin Workbook is created, you only need to write a few lines of code to interact with it.
-Interaction with the emulator can come in various forms, such as creating UI controls to display on a page, as well as inspecting and adjusting control properties in the Xamarin UI Inspector.
+As you build a workbook, you can include code that creates a user interface from Xamarin Forms controls and displays them in the *agent* that was started along with the workbook — in this case, the app running in the Android emulator.
+Furthermore, you can use Xamarin Workbooks' integrated UI Inspector to examine the controls that you created and adjust control properties to fine-tune the UI.

-In this exercise you will be adding documentation and code to your workbook to display an Earth to Mars time converter in the emulator, as well as inspecting and adjusting properties using the Xamarin UI Inspector built into Xamarin Workbooks.
+In this exercise, you will enhance the workbook you built in Exercise 2 to show the current earth time and Mars time in the Android emulator, and learn how to use the Xamarin UI Inspector to inspect and modify control properties.

----

 1. Add an executable cell to the workbook.
 Then select **File** > **Add Package...** from the overhead menu and type "Xamarin.Forms" into the search box.
 Select the latest **Xamarin.Forms** package, and then click **Add Package** to add the package to the workbook.